klausbreyer/v01.io/content/pages/speaking.md

 ### Full Bio

-Klaus Breyer is a developer/founder/advisor who primarily starts, leads, and transforms software products and their teams.
+Klaus is a startup founder and experienced CPTO who breaks silos by empowering organizations to seamlessly integrate product and technology while enabling leadership teams to cultivate a culture of interdisciplinary collaboration.
+As an interim manager or advisor, he helps companies bridge the gap between technical excellence, agile product development, and impactful leadership.

+He has founded and led the startups [Buddybrand](https://www.buddybrand.com/) (digital agency) and [BuzzBird](https://www.buzzbird.de/) (marketplace) and has built corporate business units for [Voith](https://voith.com) (IoT) and [edding](https://www.edding.com/de-de/) (SaaS).

+Based in Berlin, Klaus has extensive experience and prefers to work with international organizations – mostly but not limited to remote environments.
 He is also a [speaker](pages/speaking), [blogger](posts), and [book author](]({{< relref path="2015-practical-guide-facebook-development">}})).

-Based in Berlin, he has extensive experience working with remote, international, and interdisciplinary organizations.

-In [15 years of product and tech leadership]({{< relref "services" >}}), Klaus founded and led startups [Buddybrand](https://www.buddybrand.com/) (digital agency) and [BuzzBird](https://www.buzzbird.de/) (marketplace) and corporate business units for [Voith](https://voith.com) (IoT) and [edding](https://www.edding.com/de-de/) (SaaS).

-His philosophy: Start, Iterate, Fight Bullshit.
+His philosophy: Move Fast And Break Silos.

 ### Short Bio

-Klaus Breyer is a developer, founder, and advisor with 15 years of experience in product and tech leadership.
-Based in Berlin, he has led startups like [Buddybrand](https://www.buddybrand.com/) and [BuzzBird](https://www.buzzbird.de/) and corporate business units for [Voith](https://voith.com) and [edding](https://www.edding.com/de-de/).
-Klaus specializes in remote, international, and interdisciplinary teams and is also a speaker, blogger, and book author.
+Klaus is a startup founder and experienced CPTO with a track record in product and tech leadership.
+By breaking silos, he empowers organizations to seamlessly integrate product and technology while helping leadership teams cultivate a culture of interdisciplinary collaboration.

 ### Socials